-- (a) any industrial zone - (b) the commercial zone - (c) the large format retail zone - (d) any centre zone, to the extent it allows business uses - (e) the mixed use zone, to the extent it allows business uses - (f) any special purpose zone, to the extent it allows business uses
+- (a) any industrial zone - (b) the commercial zone - (c) the large format retail zone - (d) any centre zone, to the extent it allows business uses - (e) the mixed use zone, to the extent it allows business uses - (f) any special purpose zone, to the extent it allows business uses means any of the following zones:

 Canopy means the highest level of foliage within an area of habitat type excluding any emergent individuals.
-The height^{} of the canopy layer will vary with the structure of the vegetation.
+The height of the canopy layer will vary with the structure of the vegetation.